California State University, Channel Islands: History

-CSUCI chose red and silver as the colors for the university.
-The campus is situated on land historically inhabited by the Chumash.

-The CSU Board of Trustees appointed Richard R. Rush the founding president of California State University Channel Islands and he started on June 18, 2001.
-Rush's formal inauguration was held on April 19, 2002.
+CSU's board of trustees appointed Richard R. Rush the founding president of California State University Channel Islands.
+He started working on June 18, 2001, however Rush's formal inauguration wasn’t held until April 19, 2002.
 On August 16, 2002, CSUCI opened to upper division transfer students and in the fall of 2003 it accepted its first freshman class.
 As of January 2006, the first named school of the campus was the Martin V. Smith School of Business & Economics.
 On May 17, 2007, CSUCI graduated its inaugural freshman class and received its initial accreditation for seven years, the maximum period allowed by the WASC.
 The campus is under continuing construction to accommodate the projected growth of the university.
 While there were about 7,000 registered students in 2010, projected enrollment for the year 2025 is 15,000 full-time students.
 Rush retired in August 2016, after 15 years as the campus's second president.
 He was succeeded by Erika D. Beck who previously served as Provost and Executive Vice President of Nevada State College.
 In November 2020, the CSU Chancellor named Erika D. Beck president of California State University Northridge (CSUN).
-She departed CSUCI in January 2021 and CSUCI Vice President for Student Affairs Richard Yao was appointed interim president of the University.
+She departed CSUCI in January 2021 and CSUCI Vice President for Student Affairs Richard Yao was appointed interim president of the university.
 In January 2022, Richard Yao was named the fourth permanent president of CSUCI.